DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/13-Named-Continuous-Distributions.md

 ### Gamma distribution

 The gamma distribution is a generalization of the exponential distribution.
 In the exponential distribution, the parameter $\lambda$ is sometimes referred to as the *rate* parameter.
-The gamma distribution is sometimes used to model wait times (as with the exponential distribution), but in cases without the memoryless property.
+The gamma distribution is sometimes used to model wait times (as with the exponential distribution), but in cases without the memory-less property.
 The gamma distribution has two parameters, *rate* and *shape*.
 In some texts, *scale* (the inverse of rate) is used as an alternative parameter to rate.

 Suppose $X$ is a random variable with the gamma distribution with shape parameter $\alpha$ and rate parameter $\lambda$:
 $$